 6. Fish

 Fatty fish is one of the best-known high-protein sources.
-They are also loaded with omega-3 fatty acids, vitamins, calcium, iron, and zinc.
+Fish is also loaded with omega-3 fatty acids, vitamins, calcium, iron, and zinc.
 Eating fatty fish like salmon, tuna, sardines, and anchovies can increase nitric oxide levels and, in turn, blood flow.

 Eat your favorite fatty fish poached or steamed to retain the omega-3s present in them.